downingbots/ALSET/README.md

 This data is then gathered and used to train the robot.
 Note: a tenth of a second of start/stop proved too much for one of the boards and the robot will stop moving after a few minutes of continuous use.
 Eventually changed the pwm rate to two-moves-per-second.

-The robot runs in 4 modes: RC telepresence, data-capture, and using trained neural net(s) including a single CNN, a multi-part sequence of CNNs, and DDQN reinforcement learning.
+The robot runs in 4 modes: RC teleoperation, data-capture, and using trained neural net(s) including a single CNN, a multi-part sequence of CNNs, and DDQN reinforcement learning.
 The CNNs are pre-trained using over 14 million classified images using the Alexnet model.
 The data capture and neural net can be for a single alexnet NN, or a sequence of alexnet NNs with function-specific knowledge.
 For example, the 8-parts are for an HBRC phase-3 tabletop bot is:
  - get the arm to a known position
  - scans for object on the floor (or table)
  - goes to object, keeping object in center of vision